 Exploring the Science of Barefoot Shoes

 The idea of walking and running barefoot has been around for centuries, and there is a growing body of scientific evidence to support the idea that it is beneficial for your feet and overall health.
 Studies have found that walking and running without shoes can help to improve the strength and flexibility of your feet and lower legs, as well as reduce the risk of injury.
-Additionally, research has found that barefoot running can help to improve your running technique, as it encourages you to land on the balls of your feet rather than your heels.
+Additionally, research has found that barefoot running can help to improve your health & running technique, as it encourages you to land on the balls of your feet rather than your heels.

 How to Choose Minimalist Shoes